chung-lab/SCAFE/README.md

 ### OS
 SCAFE was developed and tested on Debian GNU/Linux 9.
 Running SACFE on other OS are not guranteed.

-## Getting started
+## Installing SCAFE
-Once you ensured the above required R packages are installed, you are all set.
-Here's the instructions on getting SCAFE, downloading demo data and reference genome, and finally a couple of test runs on the demo data.
+Once you ensured the above dependencies are met, you are ready to download SCAFE to your system.

 ### Clone this respository